Land Information New Zealand (LINZ) collects additional tax information when people buy, sell or transfer property.

 The Taxation (Land Information and Offshore Persons Information) Bill was passed by Parliament on 10 September 2015.
+It amended land transfer and tax legislation, which was then carried over to the Land Transfer Act 2017.

 [Process flowchart - click to enlarge or download the diagram]